vekatze/neut/book/src/preliminaries.md

 }
 ```

 This defines the entry point for a target named `hello`.
-The command `neut build TARGET` starts compilation assuming that the entrypoint is in `"hello.nt"`.
+The command `neut build TARGET` starts compilation assuming that the entry point is in `"hello.nt"`.
 That is, the file `"hello.nt"` must define a function named `main`.

 If you omit `TARGET`, `neut build` simply builds all the targets.